Biproportional apportionment: Usage

-A method of biproportional appointment that was proposed in 2003 by German mathematician Friedrich Pukelsheim is now used for cantonal and municipal elections in some cantons of Switzerland, i.e. Zurich (since 2006), Aargau and Schaffhausen (since 2008), Nidwalden, Zug (since 2013), Schwyz (since 2015) and Valais (since 2017).
+A method of biproportional appointment that was proposed in 2003 by German mathematician Friedrich Pukelsheim is now used for cantonal and municipal elections in some cantons of Switzerland, i.e. Zurich (since 2006), Aargau and Schaffhausen (since 2008), Nidwalden, Zug (since 2013), Schwyz (since 2015), Valais (since 2017) and Grisons (since 2022).

-Biproportional appointment is also used in national elections for the Bulgarian National Assembly and the Parliament of Finland.
+Biproportional appointment is also used in national elections for the Bulgarian National Assembly.

 Fair majority voting

-Fair majority voting is a biproportional apportionment method with single-member regions called "districts", so each district has exactly one representative.
+Fair majority voting is a biproportional apportionment method with single-member districts.
 It was proposed in 2008 by Michel Balinski (who also invented the single-winner voting system called majority judgment) as a way to eliminate the power of gerrymandering, especially in the United States.